No. 03 · Nurse-led

 Will I see results immediately?

-No — that’s the trade-off.
-Boosters work over weeks, not days.
-You’ll often notice the change after the second session, around the 6-week mark.
-The 6-week-later "your skin looks different" comment is the milestone.
+No. That’s the trade-off.
+Boosters work over weeks.
+Not days.
+You usually notice the change after the second session, around the 6-week mark.
+The 6-week-later “your skin looks different” comment is the milestone.

 What’s the difference between Seventy Hyal, Lumi Pro, Jalupro and Profhilo?